pureskillgg/docs/docs/datascience/old/csgo/csds/README.md

 ### Preprocessing, Cleaning, and Labeling

 - **Was any preprocessing/cleaning/labeling of the data done?**
-  Raw CS2 demo files are event streams.
+  Raw CS:GO demo files are event streams.
   The events and tables can be accessed with a [parser][demoinfocs-golang].
-  The CS2 demo files are first processed by our parser, and the output of the parser is what we call a replay.
+  The CS:GO demo files are first processed by our parser, and the output of the parser is what we call a replay.
   The replay is transformed by a Post Parser Processor (PPP) where we engineer new columns, clean up extraneous round data, and fix certain values.

 - **Was the "raw" data saved in addition to the preprocessed/cleaned/labeled data?**
-  CS2 demo files are deleted quickly after they are processed.
+  CS:GO demo files are deleted quickly after they are processed.
   If we need to add new features based on demos, we can update the pipeline and new data will contain the new information.
   Since new matches are streaming in automatically each day,